Kodo-kakaku/luci-app-gpoint/README.md

 - Simcom SIM7600E-H
 - U-Blox VK-172 GPS/GLONASS module (u-blox 7 GNSS modules)

 ## Supported GNSS protocols
 - [OsmAnd](https://www.traccar.org/osmand/)
 - [Wialon IPS](https://gurtam.com/ru/gps-hardware/soft/wialon-ips)

+## How to add an unsupported device
+- Most importantly, your device should be able to constantly send NMEA data to any of the available ports.
+'''
+EXAMPLE: /dev/ttyUSB*
+'''
+- In the model file, you must add the vid, pid, and name of your device.
+'''
+MODEL PATH:
+/usr/lib/lua/luci/model/cbi/gpoint/gpoint.lua

+ADD DEVICE:
+local modems = {
+  ["Quectel"] = {
+		   ["2c7c:0306"] = "EP06",
+     ...
+  },
+  ["MY DEVICE VENDOR NAME"] = {
+     ["PID:VID"] = "MODEL NAME",
+     ...
+  }
+'''
+- It is necessary to add commands to start/stop sending data to the port in the configuration file.
+(if such commands are not required, you must set "-" instead of commands)
+'''
+CONFIG PATH:
+/usr/share/gpoint/lib/config.lua

+ADD DEVICE:
+local MODEM = {
+    DELL = {
+        START = "AT+GPS=1",
+        STOP = "AT+GPS=0"
+    },
+    MY_DEVICE_WITH_START/STOP_COMMAND = {
+        START = "DEVICE AT COMMAND TO START",
+        STOP = "DEVICE AT COMMAND TO STOP"
+    },
+    MY_DEVICE_WITHOUT_COMMAND = {
+        START = '-',
+        STOP = '-'
+    }
+'''
+- That's it!
+Now your device works with Point!
+If there are any difficulties with adding a new device or you want to help the project, open an issue or send a pull request with your changes!

+Thank you for your interest in the project!

 ## Install
 - Upload ipk file to tmp folder